Brennall/HFH-SRD/Chapter07.md

 Domains of land are classified as either civilized, borderlands, or wilderness areas.
 A newly secured domain will be civilized if it is with 50 miles (8 6-mile hexes) of a city or large town.
 A newly secured domain will be borderlands if it is within 25 miles (4 6-mile hexes) of civilized areas.
 All other newly secured domains are wilderness.
 Explorers must have borderlands or wilderness domains.
 Fastnesses and vaults may only be built in wilderness areas, or civilized or borderlands areas of their race.

 If the adventurer is securing a civilized domain, the adventurer will need to get a land grant from the local ruler (usually in exchange for a pledge of fealty or the performance of some great quest).
 If the character simply wishes to buy civilized land, he will find it very expensive; an acre of good land costs about 50gp, so a 1-mile domain containing 640 acres would cost 32,000gp and a 32-square mile hex containing 19,200 acres would cost 1,216,000gp.
-(There’s a reason land was synonymous with wealth throughout human history).
+(There's a reason land was synonymous with wealth throughout human history).
 For this reason, most adventurers will secure unclaimed borderland or wilderness domains.
 This requires entering the area with other adventurers or mercenaries, and dealing with any lairs and wandering monsters present there.
 The larger the domain, the more challenging to clear it.

 When the domain is first secured, roll 3d3.
-The total rolled should be noted as the domain’s land revenue in gp per peasant family per month.
+The total rolled should be noted as the domain's land revenue in gp per peasant family per month.
 Not all land is equally valuable.
 High land revenue means the domain is rich in farm produce, timber, furs, stone, or even minerals.
 Low land revenue represents barren, infertile soil with limited natural resources.
-The Judge and player can determine the exact reason for the land’s value (or lack thereof) based on the roll.
+The Judge and player can determine the exact reason for the land's value (or lack thereof) based on the roll.

 ### Establishing the Stronghold

 The adventurer must now decide whether or not he wishes to establish a stronghold on the domain he has secured.
-If the domain’s land revenue is very low, the adventurer may decide not to proceed, and instead work to secure a different domain.
+If the domain's land revenue is very low, the adventurer may decide not to proceed, and instead work to secure a different domain.
 If the adventurer does wish to establish a stronghold, he can do so by claiming an existing stronghold or by constructing a new one.
-If there is an existing structure that’s suitable for use as a stronghold on the domain, this structure can be claimed.
+If there is an existing structure that's suitable for use as a stronghold on the domain, this structure can be claimed.
 This structure might be a castle granted with the land, or a tunnel complex cleared of its prior inhabitants in the process of securing the domain, and so on.
 Normally, however, the adventurer will need to construct his own stronghold on his newly secured land.
 The player should design a plan for the stronghold and calculate the costs based on the prices listed in the next section.

 The stronghold and any freestanding buildings in or around the stronghold can be built using the following tables.